 If you've been turned down for life insurance because of health problems, guaranteed issue might be your answer.
 It's a type of policy that accepts every applicant — no health questions, no medical exam, no exceptions.
-But it comes with trade-offs worth understanding.
+According to the LIMRA 2023 Insurance Barometer Study, 31% of Americans say they don't apply for life insurance because they "assume they wouldn't qualify due to health reasons" — a perception that drives many older Floridians to guaranteed-issue products without first exploring better-priced alternatives.
+But guaranteed issue comes with trade-offs worth understanding before you sign.
+See if you actually qualify for cheaper simplified-issue coverage first.

 How Guaranteed Issue Works